-Gunn added personality to each and every character in the film, and his zany or twisted take on things definitely helped the film succeed.
+Gunn added personality to each and every character in the film, and his zany take on things definitely helped the film succeed.
 He is the most important part of the film, and Guardians of the Galaxy wouldn’t have been the same without him.

 BEST FILM – Guardians of the Galaxy